microchip-pic-avr-examples/avr16eb32-bipolar-stepper-motor-drive/4_Dual-Alternate/readme.md

 ## Functionality

+<br>Note:
-## !!!Caution: Do not change voltage during stepper movement.
-Application assumes the supply voltage is stable.
+**!!!Caution:** Do not change voltage during the stepper movement.
+The application assumes the supply voltage is stable.
-## Supply voltage is checked and current adjusted only before movement.
+<br>The supply voltage is checked and current adjusted only before movement.

 <br>The application is periodically calling the ```Stepper_Move``` function with the parameters:
-initial position, steps(to go), acceleration, deceleration, speed and vbus(bus voltage).
+initial position, steps (to go), acceleration, deceleration, speed and vbus (bus voltage).
 In this implementation, the application automatically adjusts the drive amplitude according the the power supply voltage, trying to keep the current constant through the coils.

 <br>The function precalculates the acceleration and deceleration time based on the speed and the number of steps the end-user wants the motor to move.
-After the computation has been finsished, the ```StepAdvance``` function is called, which controls the movement of the motor.
+After the computation is finished, the ```StepAdvance``` function is called, which controls the movement of the motor.
 The stepper drive schema is controlled by the ```StepAdvance``` function. ```StepAdvance``` is generating a wave 90 electrical degrees shifted.

 <br>After movement completion, the ```Stepper_Move``` returns the final position.
-<br>The drive is updated at every PWM cycle, once every 50 µs.
+<br>The drive is updated at every Pulse-width modulation (PWM) cycle, once every 50 µs.

-<br>Depending on the number of steps requested and the acceleration/deceleration values, the motor may reach (figure1)or not reach(figure2) the desired speed limit.
+<br>Depending on the number of steps requested and the acceleration/deceleration values, the motor may reach the desired speed limit (figure 1) or not (figure 2).
 If the distance to reach the speed is too small, the motor will accelerate and then start decelerating without reaching the limit speed.

 <br><img src="../images/stepper_acc_decel.png">
 <br>Figure 1.
 The stepper motor has time to accelerate, reach and cruise at the speed limit, followed by the deceleration period.